CaptainPants/nodep-multipart-parser/readme.md

-# Zero-Dependency Multipart HTTP content parser (Alpha)
+# Zero-Dependency Multipart HTTP content parser (Apha)
 See NPM package: [@captainpants/zerodeps-multipart-parser](https://www.npmjs.com/package/@captainpants/zerodeps-multipart-parser)

-**This is alpha software - feel free to try it, but it is buggy and subject to change.**
+**This is alpha software**

+We are mostly feature complete and API stable, except for * properties in headers.
+There is also more work to be done on testing.

 ----